 Learn to tell yourself no also.
-There is always the temptation to overdo, run about too much, visit too many places and try to do too much to make this a perfect holiday.
+There is always the temptation to overdo, run about too much, visit too many places, and try to do too much to make this a perfect holiday.
 Nothing will make the holidays perfect if your recovery unravels.

-2. Too much of a Good thing is a bad thing.
+2. Too much of a good thing is a bad thing.

 Even happy times can be stressful.
-This is especially true if you are recovering from depression, anxiety or substance abuse.
+This is especially true if you are recovering from depression, anxiety, or substance abuse.
 Do not let the good times wear you out and leave you vulnerable to relapse into your particular issue.

 Happiness is not a sprint to get to the cookie jar first.
-The happy life is a long journey of relaxed enjoyment.
+A happy life is a long journey of relaxed enjoyment.
 Trying to put too much pleasure on your plate one day may leave you unable to do the things that might make you happy the next and beyond.

 3. Avoid people and places that would undermine your recovery.